 The first class we define is a subclass of EnvironmentSpecBase.
 The base class is an abstract base class which requires us to define our own implementations of its abstract methods:

-- can_handle Determines if the defined plugin can read and operate on the provided file. - env Expresses the provided environment file as a conda environment object.
+- can\handle Determines if the defined plugin can read and operate on the provided file. - environment Expresses the provided environment file as a conda environment object.